rossdrew/roXort/README.md

 #roXort

-This is planned to contain sorting algorithms, firstly to refresh my memory of such things and secondly to try develop in a purer TDD fashion.
+This was planned to contain sorting algorithms, firstly to refresh my memory of such things and secondly to try develop in a purer TDD fashion.

+It has since started to expand into searching algorithms as well

-#### Currently
+#### Current Sort Algorithms

 | Algorithm     | Best Performance| Avg     |  Worst  |
 | ------------- |:---------------:| -------:|---------: